 It’s helpful to begin with the end in mind.
 I don’t know about you, but outside of extenuating circumstances, I am not interested in having my child dependent on her parents for the rest of her life.
 I want to see her spread her wings and realize all she can do without our direct assistance.

-What does it take to raise a child who isn’t entitled?
+What does it take to raise a child in a “me” generation?

 Avoid leading your child to believe he/she is the center of your universe.
 In real life, your child will not always be the center of attention.
 Avoid putting this belief in his head – don’t make him the focal point in your home.